 II.C.
-Analysis: Student Learning Outcomes (SLOs and PSLOs) - (1) Instructional Programs Only: Describe what was learned from the assessment of course SLOs for the current and past year. - (2) Student Service Programs Only: If PSLOs are being assessed this year (3year cycle), describe what was learned.
+Analysis: Student Learning Outcomes (SLOs and PSLOs) - 1) Instructional Programs Only: Describe what was learned from the assessment of course SLOs for the current and past year. - Student Service Programs Only: If PSLOs are being assessed this year (3-year cycle), describe what was learned.
 If no assessment was done because this is an off-cycle year, please state that this item is not applicable.
 Narrative This is an area of strength for the Kinesiology Program based on a strong track record of assessment.
 In evaluating assessments completed to date, all courses currently taught in Kinesiology have an assessment plan and results.
 Instructors are evaluating courses on a semester by semester basis in order to post results.
 Over the past eight years, all active courses have been assessed with over 1000 results having been posted.
 This history of assessment validates our belief that a culture of assessment and inquiry is an organic part of the program.
 Current PSLO's in TracDat match those in the College Catalog.
 SLO and PSLO reports are included.
 Assessment measurements are both quantitative and qualitative in nature.
 Qualitative assessment revolves around three basic questions which are: What is working in terms of meeting the stated student learning outcomes in my class?; What's not working, if anything, in terms of achieving the stated student learning outcomes in my class?; What changes or needs would I like to institute or see fulfilled to better achieve the stated student learning outcomes for my class.
 Quantitative assessment generally looks at SLO's and assessments that track skill and fitness development based on a pre-test and post-test.
 In addition, depending on the course, assessments related to, epidemiologic benefits, theoretical knowledge, rules, customs, history and basic applied anatomy and physiology are conducted.
 Students are evaluated by progression with levels established at a beginning, intermediate, advanced intermediate and advanced level.
 Results in all areas of Kinesiology (ADAP, COMB, FITN, INDV, PE/KINE and TEAM) indicate a level of success at the course and program level.
 Specifically, for those enrolled in activity based curriculum, improvement in baseline fitness are occurring in two or more areas in most courses.
 These gains, while measured over the course of the semester, are critical in establishing a baseline of knowledge and function that students can carry from the class.
 In addition, students in both activity and non-activity curriculum are becoming proficient in content and movement that will allow them to advance to higher levels of study and function in their area of interest.
 While no areas were noted as requiring action, it was noted that facilities, equipment and supplies play a vital role in student engagement in participatory activities.
-As such, there is a continuing need for updated professional

-development, technology, equipment and critical supplies necessary to teach Kinesiology.
+As such, there is a continuing need for updated professional development, technology, equipment and critical supplies necessary to teach Kinesiology.
 Facilities are generally excellent and kept in good repair but additional storage space is required.
 It was noted that facilities are impacted and that portable 3A, 3B and 3C are at the end of their useful life.

-Evidentiary Documents

-Assessment\Assessment Unit Planning (1).pdf

-Assessment\Assessment Unit Planning .pdf

-KINE\CourseFourColumn.pdf

-List of courses with Results - Kinesiology.pdf

-Relationships and Assessment\ Course Outcomes by PSLOs.pdf

-Summary\ Course Outcomes by Department (1).pdf

-Summary\ Course Outcomes by Department .pdf

-Associated Objectives
+The portables are being replaced with modular buildings in summer 2020.
+Evidentiary Documents Assessment Course Four Column_KINE_2019-2020.pdf Assessment_Department Four Column_KINE_PSLO_2019-2020.pdf Associated Objectives 1056-Accessibility of PEEP Data 1055-Enhanced Technology, Equipment, Supplies and Professional Development: